x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-12-in-exchange-online.md

    1. Navigate to **Recipients** \> **Mailboxes**.

-   2. Select the mailbox from the list and click it.
+   2. Select a mailbox from the list and click it.
 The mailbox properties screen appears.

    3. Under **Mail flow settings**, click **Manage mail flow settings**.
 The **Manage mail flow settings** screen appears.

-   3. Click **Edit** next to **Message delivery restriction**.
+   3. In the **Message delivery restriction** pane, click **Edit**.
 The **message delivery restrictions** screen appears.

    4. Configure the following settings under the **Accept messages from** section: